 In 2025, Gmail remains one of the most popular email services worldwide, offering a robust platform for communication, cloud storage, and integration with Google’s vast ecosystem of tools like Google Drive, Calendar, and Meet.

-Creating a new Gmail account on a mobile device whether Android or iOS is a straightforward process, but it can come with challenges, especially if you want to avoid sharing your phone number for privacy reasons.
+Creating a new Gmail account on a mobile device whether Android or iOS is a straightforward process, but it can come with challenges, especially if you prefer not to use a phone number.
+(Whether a phone number is requested can vary by region, risk signals, and sign-up context, and it may be required.)

 This guide will walk you through every step of setting up a new Gmail account on your smartphone or tablet, with detailed instructions for both Android and iOS devices.

-We’ll also cover how to bypass phone number verification, troubleshoot common issues, and secure your new account, all while keeping the process user-friendly and privacy-focused.
+We’ll also cover what to do when phone number verification is requested, troubleshoot common issues, and secure your new account, all while keeping the process user-friendly and privacy-focused.

 Whether you’re setting up an email for personal use, work, or a specific project, this 3,000-word guide is your one-stop resource for creating a Gmail account on a mobile device in 2025.
 Let’s get started!